r-Techsupport/TechSupportBot/documentation/privacy_policy.md

 The Bot does not knowingly collect data from users under the age of 13, consistent with Discord's minimum age requirement.
 If you believe a minor's data has been collected, please contact the moderation team (see section 5).

 ## 9. Changes to This Policy
  This Privacy Policy may be updated as the bot's features change.
-The "Last Updated' date at the top will reflect any revisions.
+The "Last Updated" date at the top will reflect any revisions.
 Continued use of servers where the Bot is active constitutes acceptance of the current policy.

 ## 10. Contact
-For questions, data requests, or concerns regarding this Privacy Policy, contact the r/TechSupport moderation team via the server or reddit modmail system or through the project's [GitHub repository](https://github.com/r-Techsupport/TechSupportBot).
+For questions, data requests, or concerns regarding this Privacy Policy, contact the r/TechSupport moderation team via the server or Reddit modmail system or through the project's [GitHub repository](https://github.com/r-Techsupport/TechSupportBot).